hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   It will also show a set of markers wrt each time div, if user has specified the same as part of --overlaytimedivs.

+  If markers S|s|0-7 are used, then S indicates Start marker, s indicates end marker and 0-7 indicates bit position of corresponding bit of data.
+Inturn the value infered/cumulated at the time of seeing the end marker is printed on the plot next to the s end marker.
+The Bit position indicators need not be in order.

 Examples